paulbradshaw/journalismrecipebook/chapters/eventreport.md

-# How to: write a news story based on a panel event
+# How to: write a news story based on a panel event or public talk

 Panel discussions and public talks are good material for news stories.
 Often the story focuses on the most newsworthy thing that someone has said there - see how the same event was reported in two different ways [by openDemocracy](https://www.opendemocracy.net/en/freedom-of-information/uk-government-must-abolish-pernicious-unit-blocking-foi-requests-says-senior-tory/) ("*UK government must abolish ‘pernicious’ unit blocking FOI requests, says senior Tory*") [and Camden New Journal](http://camdennewjournal.com/article/freedom-of-information-act-failing-due-to-obsession-with-secrecy-says-creator) ("*Freedom of information Act failing due to ‘obsession with secrecy’, says creator*") - but how both follow the same 'person says X' angle.